China's yuan bounces from 15-year low as dollar bulls retreat

-SHANGHAI, Nov 1 (Reuters) - China's yuan bounced off a near 15-year low against the dollar and into the black in late trade afternoon on Tuesday, amid a broader greenback selloff and as general investor sentiment improved.
+SHANGHAI, Nov 1 (Reuters) - China's yuan rose on Tuesday, bouncing off a near 15-year low against the U.S. dollar, as investors sold off the safe-haven greenback amid an improvement in investor sentiment.

-The dollar eased in global trade against most of its major peers while sharp rebounds in both mainland and Hong Kong stocks bolstered appetite for the Chinese currency. .SS

 Currency traders took the breach of the key 7.2 per dollar level in the central bank fixing as a sign authorities were comfortable with further weakness.